AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

      web-src: web/
 ```

-#### `dx/asset-compute/worker/1` definition
+#### Definition of  `dx/asset-compute/worker/1`

-The AEM Asset Compute worker extension supports a `workerProcess` operation that points to the backend Adobe I/O Runtime action implementing the worker logic.
+The AEM Asset Compute worker extension supports a `workerProcess` operation that points to the back-end Adobe I/O Runtime action implementing the worker logic.
-In the following example the `impl` field points to the  `dx-asset-compute-worker-1/worker` action defined in the `runtimeManifest`.
+In this example, the `impl` field points to the  `dx-asset-compute-worker-1/worker` action defined in the `runtimeManifest`.

 ```yaml
 extensions